-She initially wanted to become a doctor but aside from family obligations, the lack of mentorship during her premed somehow caused her to sidestep and follow the NP route.
-Not finding full satisfaction from it, she finally decided to pursue her lifelong dream to become a physician and take on the medical journey.
+Hanaan initially wanted to become a doctor but along with family obligations, the lack of mentorship during her premed years somehow caused her to sidestep and follow the NP route.
+Not finding full satisfaction from it, she finally decided to pursue her lifelong dream to become a physician.

-- Her mom getting sick and becoming the primary caretaker of her younger siblings and her mom when her mom got sick
+- Becoming the primary caretaker of her younger siblings and her mom when her mom got sick

 - Not having a lot of support considering nobody in her family was in the medical field

-- Deciding to apply to the Nurse Practitioner field and getting into a highly rated and competitive program
+- Deciding to enter the nurse practitioner field and getting into a highly rated, competitive program

-- Her NP program: First half was in RN/BSN and the second half as MSN Nurse Practitioner
+- Her NP program: The first half was an RN/BSN program, and the second half was an MSN Nurse Practitioner program.

-- Working as an EMT after the first half through the RN part and working as an RN through the NP part
+- Working as an EMT through the RN part and working as an RN through the NP part

-- Realizing it was the end of her education and feeling not having good enough background to be treating patients of high acuity which was what she wanted to do
+- Realizing at the end of her education that she still did not have a good enough background to be treating patients of high acuity, which was what she wanted to do

-- Her job as NP at an academic hospital and used them for three years talking about different eye-opening situations
+- Her job as an NP at an academic hospital for three years

 - Having a discussion with her husband about wanting to go to medical school

-- Redoing a couple of prerequisite courses so she can take the MCAT
+- Redoing a couple of prerequisite courses so she could get refreshed for the MCAT

 - Taking the MCAT once

-- Different pace: Much more information as a shorter amount of time
+- Different pace: Much more information in a shorter amount of time

-- A lot more details in the medical school
+- A lot more details in medical school

 - Getting a ton of support from her husband